Then He Kissed Me: The Beach Boys version

-The song was retitled "Then I Kissed Her" and released by the Beach Boys on their 1965 album Summer Days (And Summer Nights!!) with Al Jardine on lead vocals and production by Brian Wilson.
+Retitled "Then I Kissed Her", the Beach Boys released their version on their 1965 album Summer Days (And Summer Nights!!) with Al Jardine on lead vocals and production by Brian Wilson.
 Beyond title and gender changes, new lyrics were written retelling the story of the Crystals' song from the boyfriend's point of view.

-Two years after appearing on the album, in April 1967 the song was released as a single in the UK, appearing as a stop-gap release while work continued on the "Heroes and Villains" single.
+In April 1967, the band's version was released as a single in the UK, appearing as a stop-gap release while work continued on the "Heroes and Villains" single.
 This was reportedly done against the band's wishes; Beach Boys band member Mike Love commented on May 7, 1967, "The record company didn't even have the decency to put out one of Brian’s own compositions.
 The reason for the hold up with a new single has simply been that we wanted to give our public the best and the best isn't ready yet."

 "Then I Kissed Her" charted at No. 4 in the UK.
 The B-side of the single was "Mountain of Love", a song off the band's 1965 Beach Boys' Party! album.